sammysimmons/milestone4/README.md

 - about which would include more information about me and where i have worked so my journey so far -the checkout to also include a form inwhich the client can input personal data/ simular to the form on the product_details page
 - not sure if i would require the checkout service depends if i was to use this as a purchasing platform but i think for what i want to offer you dont really have set charges for, same for websites. unless you go down the route of selling templates.
+- future feature would also to have the forms linked up correctly on enquirying about a product/ service

 ## Testing